tomato plants

 Employing natural methods to control pests is beneficial for both your plants and the environment.
 Introducing beneficial insects like ladybugs and lacewings can help control aphid populations.
 Similarly, parasitic wasps are effective against tomato hornworms.
 For immediate action, homemade remedies such as a soap spray (made with water and mild liquid soap) or neem oil can deter and kill soft-bodied pests like aphids and whiteflies.
 Apply these treatments in the early morning or late evening to avoid harming beneficial insects and to prevent leaf burn.

-See also How to Deadhead Dahlias in Pots?
+See also How to Pinch Dahlias?

 Chemical Control Options